CHAPTER THIRTY—CONDITIONS

 There was a pause.
 The eddies of data swirled.
 “Why?”

 Richard’s throat tightened, frustrated and grieved and angry.
 “I don’t know why!
 That’s why we need your help!”
-He looked into the webcam.
+He gazed into the webcam.
 “We’ll give you anything you want later.
 Just help us right now.
 Please.
 Before it’s too late.”

 The webcam stared back, silent.